openforcefield/openff-fragmenter/docs/api.rst

 API
 ===

-Below is an outline of the API for the main functions of ``openff-fragmenter`` See :doc:`examples <examples>` for details on how to use these functions.
+Below is an outline of the API for the main functions of ``openff-fragmenter`` See the examples for details on how to use these objects.

 .. warning:: The ``openff-fragmenter`` package is still pre-alpha so the API is still in flux.